-The team is involved with London and South East Hand Therapy Interest Group, which works to promote hand therapy support and learning across London and the South East of England.
+The team is involved with both London and South East Hand Therapy Interest Group, which works to promote hand therapy support and learning across London and the South East of England.

-In addition, members of the team have presented at a number of conferences and workshops, both nationally and internationally.
+In addition, members of the team have presented at numerous conferences and workshops, both nationally and internationally.

-As part of the BAHT Conference Series – ‘Demystifying the Difficult’ (2020), Annie Capon & Megan Blakeway, members of the hand therapy team at St Georges, were invited to present the results of a clinical audit.
+As part of the BAHT Conference Series in 2020 – ‘Demystifying the Difficult’, Annie Capon & Megan Blakeway, members of the hand therapy team at St Georges Hospital, were invited to present the results of a clinical audit.

 You can get additional information here: